Carmel School, Chintal Cheru

-Carmel School is an English medium, co-educational school located at Hathnoora district in Telangana, Andra Pradesh, India.
+Carmel School is an English medium, co-educational school located at Hathnoora district in Telangana, Andhra Pradesh, India.
 It has classes from kindergarten to standard ten.
 It was established in 2005 and is currently being managed by the Montfort Brothers of St Gabriel.

 Religious affiliation

 Carmel School is affiliated to Montfort Brothers of St. Gabriel, a Catholic worldwide religious order dedicated to the transformation of society through the promotion of education.
 The Montfort Brothers of St. Gabriel, also known as Montfort Brothers, engage in their education apostolate by administering schools, technical institutes and orphanages in 56 dioceses across the country.

 Education

 The academic session at Carmel School begins in June.
 The syllabus of the school is in accordance with the Telangana board, which is the state board of Telangana.
 A computer lab, science labs and a well-stocked library supplement class-room teaching supporter the learning atmosphere in the institute.

 The school seeks to develop leadership qualities among the students.
 All students of the secondary school belong to one of four houses.
 Each house has a House Captain from standard ten and a Vice-Captain from standard nine.
 Additionally, a School Captain and Vice-Captain are elected from standard ten.
 The student representatives take oath of office through a colourful investiture ceremony in the beginning of the academic year.
 These student representatives assist the teachers in maintaining student discipline and lead student and ceremonial activities.